Do you believe that you’re cursed with the skinny fat physique?

 It comes down to focusing on cutting if you’re a bit on the fatter side and lean-bulking if you’re a bit on the skinnier side.
 Then cycling these by staying within 8-15 % body fat.

-And in the meantime you should have an optimal strength training program set up.
-This is to consistently get stronger in the gym, which will ensure you put on a lot of high quality muscle mass in the long-run.
+And in the meantime you should have an optimal strength training program suited for skinny fat individuals set up.
+This is to consistently get stronger in the gym without doing too much volume, which will ensure you put on a lot of high quality muscle mass in the long-run.